Szwendacz99/Securing-Linux-Containers/README.md

 cpu time to 2/X of total cpu time current host have.
 In case of cpu with 16 threads this means that container can use up to 12.5% of whole cpu power.
-This does not mean assigning the cpu time to specific physical threads, therefore high load in that container will be loadbalanced on all physical threads.
+This does not mean assigning the cpu time to specific physical threads, therefore high load in that container will be loadbalanced on all physical threads, without allowing to utilize too much of time.

 In case of Kubernetes this works the same, limits are specified per container: